verlok/verlok.github.io/_posts/2021-10-27-lazyload-swiper-images-instances.md

 </div>
 ```

-From the second carousel on, all the images inside it are lazily loaded.
+From the second carousel on, all the images are to be lazily loaded.

 ```html
 <div class="swiper swiper--lazy" id="swiperLazy1">